ParFourGolf/ParFourCodeExercise/README.md

 # Coding Exercise: Simple Note-Taking App
 Your task is to create a simple note-taking app using React Native.

+## Keep it Simple
 This is intended to take less than 15 minutes and serve as a basis for conversation.
 There is no need to spend extra time on complexity.

+# Setup

 You can clone this repo or create your own using: